 Monthly inspection for tire wear is recommended.
 Your tires should be rotated at the first sign of irregular wear, even if it occurs before 4,000 miles (6,500km).
 This is true for all vehicles.

 Coarse spring roads can be particularly wearing on all tires, and non-studded winter tires are primarily designed and intended for winter use.
-Non-studded winter tires that have been unevenly worn by coarse spring roads are no match for good summer tires.
-Therefore, we do not recommend the use of non-studded winter tires as all-season tires.
-Summer tires are the safest and most economic choice for summer driving.
-Read more »
+Non-studded winter tires that have been unevenly worn by coarse spring roads are no match for good all season tires.
+Therefore, we do not recommend the use of non-studded winter tires as all season tires.
+All season tires are the safest and most economic choice for summer driving.
+Learn more here.